 - What was your favorite outdoor activity?
 What was neat about [ropes course]?

 - What was most enjoyable about your cabin?
 What made [x] great?

-- What was created during arts and crafts or wood shop?
-What does it look like?
+- What was the activity during arts and crafts or wood shop?
+What does [x] look like?

 - How was meeting new people?
 What did you enjoy about your new friend?

 - How was trying new things at camp?
 What was [boating] like for the first time?!

 - What was most challenging about your week?

 Will Wise has another poignant observation about word choice: "When you create questions for which people will not feel the need to defend themselves, you will notice something else happening to your questions.
 The word 'you' will show up less.
 The word 'you' in a sentence may be perceived as a direct attack on the person (or persons) you are talking to, rather than what you are talking about."

 When you remove why, the question becomes less about interrogating a person and more about exploring the process.
 Making conscious choices about the use of you in your questions takes this one step further.

 Consider how the same question can sound drastically different: “What made you do [x]?” versus “What brought about [x]?”
 Think about which question you’d prefer to be asked!